zac-k/phase-ret-dl/README.md

 # Introduction
 This package contains an artificial neural network (ANN) implemented using tensorflow 1.2.1, and a phase imaging system class, which simulates out-of-focus images using the projection approximation, and retrieves the phase using a FFT solution to the transport-of-intensity equation.

-The process begins by simulating two out-of-focus images (and one in-focus, if set) The ANN has input and output layers of size m^2, where m is the width of each image in pixels.
-These imag
+The process begins by simulating two out-of-focus images (and one in-focus, if set) using the projected potential of a specimen that is read from file.
+Sources of error, such as shot noise and image misalignment, can also be added.
+These images can then be used to in a phase retrieval algorithm.
+This project uses the transport-of-intensity equation (TIE), but additional methods (such as the Gerchberg-Saxton algorithm) will probably be added in the future.

+The ANN has input layer of size n_images*m^2---where m is the width of each image in pixels, and n_images is one for the phase input method, and two or three for the image input method---and the output layer is size m^2.
+The images (or phase) are flattened and joined end-to-end to form the input vector.
+The projected potential is scaled to form an 'exact phase', which is also flattened, and is used as the output vector for training the ANN.

+One input and one output vector constitutes one training pair.
+A large number of these pairs are generated, and the ANN is trained on these pairs in batches.
+After training, the ANN can be used to process a test set of input images or phases (depending on which was used in the training).
+If simulated images are used for the test set, root-mean-square (rms) errors are computed for each output by comparing it with the exact phase.
+Average rms errors are calculated for the entire set.

 # Parameters